Martin Johnson (rugby union): 1989-92: Club debut and early seasons

-Johnson made his Leicester debut on 14 February 1989 against the R.A.F. rugby team.
+Johnson made his Leicester debut on 14 February 1989 against the Royal Air Force.
 His Courage League debut came against champions Bath at Welford Road; Tigers won 15–12 to deny Bath an undefeated season.
 Johnson did not feature for the first team again until 1990 as he played in New Zealand.
 His return to the first team was again against Bath; on 15 November 1990, due to an injury to Alex Gissing, Johnson started in the third round of 1990-91 Pilkington Cup and Tigers won, the first cup game that Bath had lost at The Rec since 1982.
 In 1990, Johnson moved to New Zealand to play for King Country and was selected to play for the Under 21 All Blacks.

 A recurrence of a shoulder injury limited Johnson to just 5 games for Leicester in the 1990–91 season, though he did make his divisional debut for the Midlands.
 Johnson returned to action in August 1991 as Leicester toured Canada, but Gissing was still preferred for the early season club matches.
 Johnson established himself in the side in early 1991 playing 11 consecutive games from October onward and only missing 5 of the next 26 matches.
 Although he made his Leicester debut in the same season, 1988–89, as fellow lock Matt Poole, the pair did not start a game together until 5 November 1991 against Cambridge University.
 They went on to play together 129 times, a club record for a second row partnership.

 1992-93: Cup success, England and Lions debut

 Johnson was now firmly established in Leicester's first choice line up.
 He played every game in the 1992–93 Pilkington Cup as Tigers defeated London Scottish, Nottingham, Exeter and Northampton to set up a final at Twickenham against Harlequins.
 Johnson scored Leicester's second try, after taking the ball from a tap penalty 5 meters out, as Leicester won 23–16.

 He made his test debut against in the opening game of the 1993 Five Nations Championship on 16 January 1993.
 He was due to play in an England 'A' game when he was unexpectedly summoned to Twickenham to replace the injured Wade Dooley.
 With only a 20-minute line-out session with his new teammates before the game, Johnson was thrown into the deep end.
 An early clash of heads with French prop Laurent Seigne left Johnson concussed, but he continued to play as England won 16–15.
 Johnson did not feature again for England in the Five Nations that season but was called up for an uncapped tour to Canada.
 After featuring in England's loss to Canada he was called up, again as a replacement for Dooley, for the 1993 British Lions tour to New Zealand.
-Dooley had returned to England for his father's funeral and was blocked from returning to the tour by the Lions' own committee.
 Johnson played in the final two tests against New Zealand.